RAG Data Retrieval and Re-Ranking with BM25Plus

 Tip

-The retrieval funnel widens then narrows: a request for k=5 final docs fetches 5 × 10 = 50 candidates from the retriever, which itself scans 50 × 20 = 1000 via MMR's fetch_k.
+The retrieval funnel widens then narrows.
+A request for k=5 final docs fetches 5 × 10 = 50 candidates from the retriever.
+The retriever itself scans 50 × 20 = 1000 via MMR's fetch_k.
 BM25Plus then trims that pool back to the best 5.

 Packaging Retrieval as Reusable Tools